F. B. J. Kuiper: Recognition and legacy

 In 1967, Kuiper was made a Knight in the Order of the Netherlands Lion, in recognition of his eminence as a professor of linguistics.
 Although he generally shied away from public praise, Kuiper was honored with his own Festschrift the following year, entitled Pratidānam, for his sixtieth birthday.
 His work on laryngeal theory laid the groundwork for his student Robert S. P. Beekes's 1969 doctoral dissertation, The Development of the Proto-Indo-European Laryngeals in Greek, and later influenced Beekes's own student, M. C. Monna.
+Kuiper himself only had four graduate students during his academic career.
 Kuiper continued to be the editor-in-chief for the Indo-Iranian Journal until 1979, though he remained involved in the editorial process well after that.
 Kuiper returned as editor-in-chief for one issue in 1990, with Henk Bodewitz taking over thereafter.

 Kuiper had a strong presence in his field, including several memberships and honorary memberships in various societies and academies.
 In addition to his membership in the Royal Netherlands Academy of Arts and Sciences, he served as president of the International Association for Tamil Research, was a foreign member of the Royal Danish Academy of Sciences and Letters, was a corresponding member of the Austrian Academy of Sciences, and held honorary memberships in the Linguistic Society of America, the American Oriental Society, the Bhandarkar Oriental Research Institute.
 He was most proud of his American memberships in particular.
 Kuiper was also at one point the director of the Kern Institute, a society dedicated to the study of South Asia with a focus on India and Tibet.
-Kuiper only had four graduate students during his academic career.

 Following his death, Michael Witzel described him as "my last Guru", writing that his work "represents some of the most innovative and lasting research done in [Indology] during the past century".
 Henk Bodewitz wrote that Jan Gonda and Kuiper helped elevate Dutch Indology and its related disciplines internationally.
 Tatyana Elizarenkova, a close colleague of Kuiper's, echoed this sentiment; she relates Kuiper to a strong tradition of Indology in the Netherlands that has been recognized worldwide and states that his works in particular "mark a new stage, a turning point" for the fields he was involved in.
+Along with those of Van Wijk and Uhlenbeck, the Russian-Dutch linguist Alexander Lubotsky described Kuiper's contributions to Leiden University as having created a tradition of intellectual rigor which helped elevate the institution in Indo-European linguistics.